osharuda/home-lab-easy-kit/README.md

 Note, there are many different types of IR remote controls.
 They may be different by a signal standard and by IR signal carrier frequency.
 In order to make your IR remote control working, the following must be true:
 - IR remote control works in NEC standard.
 Here is a a good description of [NEC standard](https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol).
-- IR signal carrier frequency of your IR remote control should match with your TSOP reciever.
+- IR signal carrier frequency of your IR remote control should match with your TSOP receiver.
 Read IR receiver documentation carefully.
 This [datasheet](https://www.vishay.com/docs/82491/tsop382.pdf) describes TSOP382x and TSOP384x families of such receivers.

 ### LCD1602aCustomizer